The Life of Leon

 Instrumental

-During the year I lived on South Ponte Vedra Beach, I acquired the Roland VG-88 and began exploring the many guitar and instrument models it offered.
-Ponte Vedra East is a row of beach houses directly on the Atlantic Ocean accessible from only one rather treacherous two-lane highway--the A1A.
-It was very inspiring, in a tropical breezy way, and so I named the collection the A1A to recognize where I was at the time: Florida's Atlantic beach between Jacksonville Beach and St. Augustine, believe it or not.
+While on a year-long consulting engagement in Jacksonville Florida, I acquired the Roland VG-88 and began exploring the many guitar and instrument models it offered.
+I lived in a beach house amidst a long row of beach houses directly on the Atlantic ocean accessible from only one rather treacherous two-lane highway--the A1A.
+It was a rare treat and very inspiring, so I named the collection of sketches the A1A to recognize where I was at the time: Florida's Atlantic coast between Jacksonville Beach and St. Augustine--Ponte Vedra Beach.

 What's This?